-At present, there are 92 Migratory Bird Sanctuaries across Canada, comprising almost 11.5 million hectares of migratory bird habitat that provides safe refuge for migratory birds in the terrestrial and marine environment.
-The Canadian Wildlife Service of Environment Canada is the agency responsible for Migratory Bird Sanctuaries, although the sanctuaries can be located on federal, provincial or private land.
+At present, there are 92 MBS across Canada, comprising almost 11.5 million hectares of migratory bird habitat that provides safe refuge for migratory birds in the terrestrial and marine environment.
+The Canadian Wildlife Service of Environment Canada is the agency responsible for MBS, although the sanctuaries can be located on federal, provincial or private land.